-As the COVID-19 pandemic and winter season continue, you may be fighting the urge to eat your feelings.
+Many of us find ourselves fighting the urge to eat our feelings.
 Although stress eating may be soothing at first, you likely won’t feel better in the end.
 Consuming excess calories in one sitting can cause fatigue, bloating, stomach discomfort and weight gain over time.
 Consider the following ways to cope with stress eating:

 It could also be helpful to incorporate exercise or mindful activities into your routine for when you want to stress eat.
 It’s all about finding a strategy that works to help you feel better in the long run.